Seeing double: Witherspoon brings NM State vision to Rams at Super Bowl LVI

-LAS CRUCES, New Mexico (KTSM) – If a man that looks like Los Angeles Rams coach Sean McVay comes into picture on the Rams sideline during NBC’s broadcast of Super Bowl LVI on Sunday, don’t adjust your TV.
+LAS CRUCES, NM (KTSM) – If a man that looks like Los Angeles Rams coach Sean McVay comes into picture on the Rams sideline during NBC’s broadcast of Super Bowl LVI on Sunday, don’t adjust your TV.

 It’s no stunt double; it’s not his brother; it’s former New Mexico State strength coach, Zach Witherspoon, who bears a striking resemblance to L.A.’s fifth year head coach.